BAWAT Positions for USCG Approval and Market Impact

 “Pasteurization has been in use, particularly to eliminate bacteria in the food and beverage sector, for the past 150 years,” he states.
 “It’s a process that everyone can understand, is physical rather than chemical or mechanical, and is not affected whatsoever by water quality.
-There’s no consumables, no residue, no filter clogging or replacement issues, no expensive lamps – nothing to get in the way of carefree and effective operations.
+There’re no consumables, no residue, no filter clogging or replacement issues, no expensive lamps – nothing to get in the way of carefree and effective operations.

 “This is going to change the way people think about ballast water treatment.
 The USCG approval will give us the platform we need to really kick-start that process.
 There are exciting times ahead.”

 Copenhagen-based BAWAT, which also offers a port-side contingency/container solution, expects to obtain full USCG approval in the second half of 2019.
 The system is suitable for a wide variety of vessel types and is available with financial support from Denmark’s Export Credit Agency.